-Patients usually see the affected body parts turn pale white, then bluish-purple when the constricted blood vessels start relaxing a little bit, Makol said.
+Patients usually see the affected body parts turn pale white, then bluish-purple when the constricted blood vessels start relaxing a little bit, Makol says.
 There's more blood coming in, but it doesn't have enough oxygen in it, thus the blue hue.

 Primary Raynaud’s — also called Raynaud’s disease — happens on its own and patients first notice the distinctive color changes in their teens or 20s.
 This is the type Smith was diagnosed with after spotting the symptoms in 8th grade.

 Secondary Raynaud’s — also known as Raynaud's phenomenon — happens because of an underlying disease or other factor.
-Most scleroderma patients develop it, for example, Makol said.
+Most scleroderma patients develop it, for example, Makol says.
 People with lupus and rheumatoid arthritis can also experience Raynaud’s.